-Yorkville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Yorkville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Yorkville are a mix of both white- and blue-collar jobs.
 Overall, Yorkville is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Yorkville who work in office and administrative support (14.05%), management occupations (13.87%), and teaching (9.45%).
+There are especially a lot of people living in Yorkville who work in office and administrative support (13.86%), teaching (10.37%), and management occupations (10.16%).

 Because of many things, Yorkville is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Yorkville really has some of the features that families look for when choosing a good community to raise children.
 Is Yorkville perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The per capita income in Yorkville in 2010 was $33,014, which is wealthy relative to Illinois and the nation.
-This equates to an annual income of $132,056 for a family of four.
+The per capita income in Yorkville in 2018 was $31,989, which is upper middle income relative to Illinois and the nation.
+This equates to an annual income of $127,956 for a family of four.
 However, Yorkville contains both very wealthy and poor people as well.

-Yorkville is a somewhat ethnically-diverse city.
+Yorkville is a very ethnically-diverse city.
 The people who call Yorkville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Yorkville residents report their race to be White, followed by Black or African-American.
 Yorkville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.10% of the city’s residents.
-Important ancestries of people in Yorkville include Irish, Italian, Polish, and English.
+People of Hispanic or Latino origin account for 13.09% of the city’s residents.
+Important ancestries of people in Yorkville include German, Irish, Polish, Italian, and Norwegian.

 The most common language spoken in Yorkville is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and Spanish.